Navigate This Page

 Manage participant quotas for a balanced recruit

-Set quota targets to recruit the right mix of participants for your research study
+Set quota targets and automations to recruit the right mix of participants for your research study

 Who is this article for?